 IMAGE SOURCE: NASA Coastal Zone Color Scanner

-Gulf Stream Orphans (GSOs) arrive on the Northeastern U.S. coastline through the swirling of warm water eddies of Gulf Stream and warm core rings (WCRs).
-These large bodies of water split off from the Gulf Stream and migrate north to New England while maintaining habitable water conditions for planktonic larval and juvenile fish.
-By learning more about GSOs and their distribution, we can better understand our coastal ecosystems and potential changes in the biogeography of species along the east coast of North America.
+Extralimital subtropical and tropical species reach the coastal waters of the northwest Atlantic through the swirling of eddies and warm core rings (WCRs) of the Gulf Stream.
+These large parcels of water split off from the Gulf Stream and migrate north to New England while maintaining habitable water conditions for planktonic eggs, larvae, and juvenile fishes.
+By learning more about their distribution, we can better understand coastal ecosystem dynamics and potential changes in the biogeography of species along the east coast of North America.
+(IMAGE: NASA Coastal Zone Color Scanner)